 Essential Oils for Alertness

 Some may argue that energy and alertness are the same things, but there are a few standouts when it comes to alertness in the essential oil world.
-We already mentioned peppermint and lavender as possibly promoting energy, but there is a chance that these oils may also help you stay alert.
+We already mentioned peppermint oil may promote energy, but there is a chance that this oil and lavender oil may also help you stay alert.

 Essential Oil Diffuser Recipes for Energy